The University of Louisiana at Lafayette Degree Programs

 About the University of Louisiana at Lafayette

 UL occupies an impressive 14,000 acres of ground inside the city of Lafayette, Louisiana, which is in the southeastern section of the state—right on the cusp of Cajun country.
 The school excels in the areas that it considers to be the cornerstone of life in and around Louisiana.
-LU is regarded as the perfect destination in which to study such crucial subjects as Louisiana history, computer sciences, nursing and caregiving advances, and economical solutions to emerging issues.
+UL is regarded as the perfect destination in which to study such crucial subjects as Louisiana history, computer sciences, nursing and caregiving advances, and economical solutions to emerging issues.
 The school is considered one of the premier research institutions in the country and is an essential element in the advances discovered in these areas in recent years.
-With the expansion of online programs, several of which were invented and improved by LU, its staff, faculty, and students, the university has elevated itself into the forefront of educational research.
-Primarily because of its intense concentration on improvement in education and its blooming online programs, LU has received the notice of outside organizations.
+With the expansion of online programs, several of which were invented and improved by UL, its staff, faculty, and students, the university has elevated itself into the forefront of educational research.
+Primarily because of its intense concentration on improvement in education and its blooming online programs, UL has received the notice of outside organizations.

 In its list of the 2020 Best Colleges, US News and World Report ranks UL as 293rd.
 The publication also ranks UL 254th in Top Performers in Social Mobility and 170th in Best Undergraduate Engineering Programs.
 US News and World Report ranks UL online programs highly, including, Best Online Graduate Nursing Programs – 65th, Best Online Graduate Education Programs – 166th, Best Online MBA Programs – 153rd, and Best Online Bachelor’s Programs – 166th.